 - MTU - Maximum Transmit Unit

 Larger datagrams greatly reduce overhead at all points in a network path.
 In some environments, jumbo frames (9000 MTU) may be required for multigigabit throughput.
-If a network path has a smaller MTU (e.g. 1500), then it is likely that some component of the path is not multigigabit (see above).
-For speeds approaching or exceeding 10 gigabits per second, Super Jumbo frames (up to 65536 MTU) may be required.
+For speeds exceeding 10 gigabits per second, Super Jumbo frames (up to 65536 MTU) may be required.

 - QoS / Throttling